The Weight of Uncomfortable Seating (That Doesn't Fit My Body)

-The price of comfortable seating
+View all responsesThe price of comfortable seating

 Specialty seating costs a pretty penny.
 Comfort comes with a price tag: a tax on our bodies.
 Want a chair that won't creak when you sit?
 Pay up.
 Do you need armrests that accommodate your curves?
 Open your wallet wider.
 And if you dare to dream of a world where all chairs embrace diversity, well, dream on.

-All my life I've squeezed into chairs
+I've squeezed into chairs my whole life

 It seems that staff have also been trained to be more polite when finding seating for larger clientele.
 I have been discreetly led to tables rather than a booth.
 I have been given a different chair that is more sturdy.
 Am I 100 percent comfortable plopping down anywhere?
 No!
-And, I try not to plop anyway.
+And I try not to plop anyway.
 Plopping is one sure way to wind up on the floor with a broken chair.
 Ask me how I know.

 You, too?